-For three years in a row, data scientist has been named the number one job in the U.S. by Glassdoor.
-What’s more, the U.S. Bureau of Labor Statistics reports that the rise of data science needs will create 11.5 million job openings by 2026.
+For four years in a row, data scientist has been named the number one job in the U.S. by Glassdoor.
+What’s more, the U.S. Bureau of Labor Statistics reports that the demand for data science skills will drive a 27.9 percent rise in employment in the field through 2026.
 Not only is there a huge demand, but there is also a noticeable shortage of qualified data scientists.

 What is Data Science?

 Dr. Martin Schedlbauer, data science professor at Northeastern University, says that data science is used by “computing professionals who have the skills for collecting, shaping, storing, managing, and analyzing data [as an] important resource for organizations to allow for data-driven decision making.”
 Almost every interaction with technology includes data—your Amazon purchases, Facebook feed, Netflix recommendations, and even the facial recognition required to sign in to your phone.

 Amazon is a prime example of just how helpful data collection can be for the average shopper.
 Amazon’s data sets remember what you’ve purchased, what you’ve paid, and what you’ve searched.
 This allows Amazon to customize its subsequent homepage views to fit your needs.
 For example, if you search camping gear, baby items, and groceries, Amazon will not spam you with ads or product recommendations for geriatric vitamins.
 Instead, you are going to see items that may actually benefit you, such as a compact camping high chair for infants.

 Learn More: Data Analytics vs. Data Science: A Breakdown

 Similarly, data science can be useful for reminding you of habitual purchases.
 If you order diapers every month, for example, you might see a strategically placed coupon or deal around the same time each month.
 This use of data is meant to act as a trigger, prompting you to think, “I just remembered I need to buy diapers, and I should buy them now because they are on sale.”